General Data Protection Regulation Explained

 - Personal data — “any information relating to an identified or identifiable natural person.”
 This is the focal point and the reason for the entire GDPR.

 - Data subject — the person identifiable by the personal data.
-These are the people who have a say in what you do with their personal data that you store on your servers or in your cloud account.
-The GDPR gives them the right to request what you have, and you will have to answer their every request in a timely manner or risk hefty fines.
+These are the people who may ask you to reveal, edit or delete the personal information that you store about them on your servers.
+You will have to answer every request in a timely manner or risk hefty fines.

 - Right to be forgotten —data subjects have “the right to have his or her personal data erased and no longer processed.”
 People may request that you delete all their personal data stored on your servers.
 At this stage, it is not clear if the right to be forgotten also means removing data from backups, because certain types of storage media, for example, tapes, do not allow deleting bits of data without destroying the entire backup.
 Your business may also be subject to certain backup retention policies for archiving and legal purposes.